Eugen Albrecht

 Eugen Albrecht (21 June 1872 – 18 June 1908) was a German pathologist.
 His research largely dealt with the physical-chemical status of cells under normal and pathological conditions.

 Albrecht was born in Sonthofen.
-In 1895 he obtained his doctorate from the University of Munich, where he was a student of Karl Wilhelm von Kupffer.
-Afterwards, he was an assistant to Wilhelm Roux at the institute of anatomy in Halle, followed by work at the Stazione Zoologica Anton Dohrn in Naples (1897–98).
-In 1899 he became an assistant to Otto Bollinger at the institute of pathology in Munich.
+In 1895, he obtained his doctorate from the Ludwig-Maximilians-Universität München, where he was a student of Karl Wilhelm von Kupffer.
+Afterwards, he was an assistant to Wilhelm Roux at the institute of anatomy at the University of Halle, followed by work at the Stazione Zoologica Anton Dohrn in Naples (1897–1898).
+In 1899, he became an assistant to Otto Bollinger at the institute of pathology at the Ludwig-Maximilians-Universität München.
 From 1900 to 1904, he served as prosector at the Städtisches Krankenhaus rechts der Isar.
-In 1904, he succeeded Karl Weigert as director of the Senckenberg Institute of Pathological Anatomy in Frankfurt.
+In 1904, he succeeded Karl Weigert as director of the Senckenberg Institute of Pathological Anatomy at Goethe University Frankfurt.
 He died in Frankfurt four years later of a pulmonary hemorrhage caused by tuberculosis.

 He is remembered for development of the concept of "hamartoma and choristoma" in an attempt to describe the relationship between abnormal formation and tumor.
-In 1907 he founded the journal Frankfurter Zeitschrift für Pathologie.
+In 1907, he founded the journal Frankfurter Zeitschrift für Pathologie.